Dr Ina Linge

 Senior Lecturer in German

-My most recent publications include a co-edited special issue on "Sex and Nature" for Environmental Humanities (2022), an article on the importance of intersex butterfly experiments for German sexologists in the 1920s (History of Human Sciences, 2020), and my forthcoming monograph Queer Livability: German Sexual Sciences and Life Writing (Michigan University Press, 2023).
+My most recent publications include my Open Access monograph Queer Livability: German Sexual Sciences and Life Writing (Michigan University Press, 2023), a co-edited special issue on "Sex and Nature" for Environmental Humanities (2022), and a peer-reviewed article on the importance of intersex butterfly experiments for German sexologists in the 1920s (History of Human Sciences, 2020).

-I joined the Department of Modern Languages and Cultures as Lecturer in German (E&R) in 2020.
-At Exeter, I am also a co-director of the Sexual Knowledge Unit and am affiliate member of Centre for Medical History and the Centre for Cultures and Environments of Health.
-From 2017-2020 I was a member of the Wellcome Trust-funded Rethinking Sexology project.
-In 2018 I co-founded Exeter's Interdisciplinary Animal Studies Reading Group, which I currently co-organise with Dr Ginny Thomas (Centre for Rural Policy).
+In 2017 I joined the University of Exeter as postdoctoral fellow on the Wellcome Trust-funded Rethinking Sexology project (2017-2020).
+In 2020 I was appointed Lecturer in German.
+I was promoted to Senior Lecturer in German in 2022.
+At Exeter, I am also a co-director of the Sexual Knowledge Unit and affiliate member of the Centre for Medical History and the Wellcome Centre for Cultures and Environments of Health.
+In 2018 I co-founded Exeter's Animals and Environment Reading Group, which I currently co-organise with Dr Ginny Thomas (Centre for Rural Policy), Professor Paul Young (English and Creative Writing) and Dr Benedict Morrison (English and Creative Writing).

 - Gender and sexuality studies